ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

 the first 120 build minutes are free every day!

 If the build finishes successfully,
-Cloud Build will automatically upload the built images to your project's container registry.
+Cloud Build will automatically upload the built images to the container registry.
 This is based on the images defined in the `images` array.

 Data usually needs be shared in between steps.